 Heading to the Croatian capital without a lot of time to spare?
-Here’s a complete guide to what to see in Zagreb in one day to help you make the most out of your trip.
+Here’s my step by step guide on how to spend one day in Zagreb to help you make the most out of your trip.

 - Map of What to See in One Day in Zagreb

 Ban Jelačić is Zagreb’s main square.
 Lined with imposing buildings of almost every conceivable architectural style, it’s the beating heart of the city.
 The square has been the city’s hub since the 17th century and while many things have changed over the years, it’s the perfect place to start your one-day tour of Zagreb.